SRARAD/epa-digital-services-rfi/user_centered_design_process/readme.md

 ###Testing:

-Our core team tested features constantly, but we also put our core group of users to work every day reviewing the latest release.
+Our project team tested features constantly, but we also put our core group of users to work reviewing the latest release.
 An email was sent to this group every morning outlining what had changed and asking them to test.
-Later in the day, the user group gathered with the core team to review and prioritize feedback.
-High priority items were added and then flagged on the project board as "MVP," and remaining items were added to the backlog for later consideration.
-In addition to unit and user testing, once the core MVP was developed we brought in technical and accessibility experts to review code.
+Later in the day, the user group gathered to review and prioritize feedback.
+High priority items were added to the project board and then flagged as "MVP," and remaining items were added to the backlog for later consideration.
+In addition to unit and user testing, once the core MVP was developed we brought in technical and accessibility experts to provide additional perspective and review code.
 Their feedback was also captured in the backlog.

 ![user feedback to story](images/feedback-to-story.jpg)